pyxis-roc/wgpu-abc-helper/README.md

 abc_helper provides ffi bindings for C++.

-the `ffi_examples` folder contains an example project that shows how to use this lirbary from C++.
+the `ffi_examples` folder contains an example project that shows how to use this library from C++.

 # Building